bu-cisl/wgpu-ssnp/README.md

 Intensity Diffraction Tomography (IDT) is a computational imaging technique that reconstructs the 3D refractive index of a sample by analyzing how light scatters through it under varying illumination angles.
 Traditional IDT methods often rely on single-scattering (Born) approximations and paraxial assumptions, which limit accuracy in high-resolution or strongly scattering regimes.

 SSNP-IDT addresses these limitations by incorporating a **non-paraxial multiple-scattering model**.
-It models light propagation using a Born series expansion, capturing multiple forward-scattering events and high-angle diffraction.
-The forward model is fully physics-based and differentiable, enabling iterative gradient-based inversion from intensity-only measurements.
+The forward model is fully physics-based and differentiable, enabling iterative gradient-based inversion from intensity-only measurements. **This implementation omits the gradient computation for prototyping focusing on the forward pass only.**

 This approach allows for high-fidelity 3D reconstruction of complex, thick samples using a compact, single-shot data acquisition setup.